zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/admin-area.md

     Requester cell-->Requester cell: After updating attributes, the computed checksum is checked against the one received from the Topology Service
 ```

+This process would happen:
-##### At cell boot time

-This logic would be implemented in a new Rails initializer at `config/initializers/2_application_settings.rb`.
+- At cell boot time, through a new Rails initializer at `config/initializers/2_application_settings.rb`.

-##### Periodically

-On all cells, a CRON-based background job would perform the same actions as the one described above for boot time synchronisation to ensure no settings have drifted.
-The synchronization could happen every hour.
+- Periodically (to ensure no settings have drifted) on all cells, through a CRON-based background job.
+The periodicity is to be define, but every hour should be sufficient.

-##### Upon cluster-level attribute update
+##### Callback process upon setting update

 When a cell updates one ore many cluster-level attributes at once, a background job is started that: